plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

 First, let's pick some arbitary values for ``plasmaContract``, ``start``, and ``end``.
 Users will know these values in advance, so we don't really need to explain the process of getting them in the first place.
 Let's say that the ``plasmaContract`` of the ``SimpleOwnership`` predicate is ``0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c`` and we want to send the range ``(0, 100)``.

-Now we just need to figure out our values for ``methodId``, ``parameters``, and ``witness``.
+Now we just need to figure out our values for ``methodId`` and ``parameters``.
 We're going to use the `Predicate API`_ for SimpleOwnership in order to generate these values.
 Users can get this API from a variety of places, but it's likely that most wallet software will come with a hard-coded API.
 Once we have the API, we know that ``send`` looks like this:

 .. code-block:: json